Robolectric Simulator

 Note that the Robolectric simulator is highly experimental and is still largely in the proof-of-concept stage.
 If you encounter issues, please file bugs on the Robolectric repository.
 Problems you experience when running the simulator are likely problems in Robolectric itself and can help drive improvements to the testing framework.

 The Robolectric simulator can be a useful way to preview how your UI would look in a Robolectric environment.
 This can be helpful, for instance, when debugging failing Robolectric tests.
+Also note that UI rendered in the Robolectric simulator may not match an Android emulator or device 100%.

 Launching the simulator